BNFC/bnfc/docs/lbnf.rst

    will never be parsed as a ``UIdent``.

 .. note::
-   The empty language is not available for the Java lexer tool JLex.
+   As of October 2020, the empty language is only handled by the Java backend.

 .. _postoken:

 The position token rule
 -----------------------

-(As of February 7, 2011, only available for Haskell).
-Any ``token`` rule can be modified by the word position, which has the effect that the datatype defined will carry position information.
+Any ``token`` rule can be
+modified by the word position, which has the effect that the datatype defined will carry position information.
 For instance,